Zenith-the-realest/school-vault/Notes/History/Nazi control through terror and propaganda.md

 The Enabling Act meant the government could **read people's post, listen to conversations, and search homes *without notice.*** Germany became a **police state,** as the police would supervise and **restrict** activities of the Germans.

 - Top jobs were given to the **high-ranking Nazis, and the** non-Nazi supporters were **sacked.**
-- In 134, the **Law for the Reconstruction fo the Reich was passed -** this law allowed Nazis total power over local government.
+- In 1934, the **Law for the Reconstruction for the Reich was passed -** this law allowed Nazis total power over local government.
     - This included the legal system, which made all judges Nazis, and **removed trial by jury.**
 - In march 1934, the **SD (Nazi intelligence service)** was set up under **Reinhard Heydrich**, that aimed to ***spy on all Germans.***